phrases, sayings, idioms and expressions at

 The 'offer' being 'do as I say or I'll kill you'.

-In the first occurrence in the first film, it is 'I'll make him an offer he can't refuse'.
-In one of the film's best-known scenes Don Vito Corleone (Marlon Brando) is visited by his godson, the famous singer Johnny Fontane (Al Martino) - a characterisation that is widely believed to be based on Frank Sinatra, although many people associated with Sinatra and the film have denied this.
+In one of the film's best-known scenes Don Vito Corleone (Marlon Brando) is visited by his godson, the famous singer Johnny Fontane (Al Martino) - a characterization that is widely believed to be based on Frank Sinatra, although many people associated with Sinatra and the film have denied this.
 Fontane asks for Vito's help to secure a film role that will boost his fading career.
 The head of the film studio, has previously refused to give Fontane the part, but Don Corleone tells Johnny:

 The studio head later wakes to find the severed head of his expensive racehorse in his bed.
 Unsurprisingly, Fontane is subsequently given the part.